raihansyahrin/naara_app/README.md

 # Naara

 Naara is a mobile application designed to address water quality challenges in communities.
-Built using Flutter, Firebase, and Google Maps API, Naara aims to empower users with valuable information, educational resources, and a platform for clean water and sanitation-related solutions.
+Built using Flutter, Firebase, and Google Maps API, Naara aims to empower users with valuable information, educational resources, and a platform for clean water-related solutions.

 ## Features